isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-set-up.md

 *[Supported supply side platforms only](programmatic-guaranteed-about.md)*

-After you negotiate a programmatic guaranteed (PG) deal with a supported publisher, you can set up the deal within DSP either by using the deal ID inbox or by manually entering the deal details.
+After you negotiate a programmatic guaranteed (PG) deal with a supported publisher, you can set up the deal within [!DNL DSP] either by using the deal ID inbox or by manually entering the deal details.

 >[!NOTE]
 >